Research-IT-Swiss-TPH/redcap-address-auto-complete/README.md

 # Address Auto Complete
 **Please note that currently supported countries are: Switzerland.**

-Redcap Module that helpts you to easily create Auto-Complete Address fields that fetch results from APIs.
+Redcap Module that helps you to easily create Auto-Complete Address fields that fetch results from APIs.
 Additionally, save geo data in custom variables and adjust the format of the address label.

 ![Demo](address_auto_complete_demo.gif)